Music teaching jobs at the MW School of Music (Philadelphia)

 - Voice/Piano Teacher

-We are currently looking to fill the above positions this summer for teachers to start lessons in September.
+We are looking to fill the above positions this summer for teachers to start lessons in September.
 Applicants should be advanced in their main instrument and at least at an intermediate level on any secondary instruments.

 Are you interested in a high-paying, unique job that works with your schedule?
 Are you artistic and fun – yet responsible and organized?
 Help change lives and spread creativity through teaching music to kids, tweens and teens.
 Teaching for the Meridee Winters School of Music is a fun and interesting opportunity to gain teaching skills (we train you) while making great money and meeting a dynamic community of teachers.
 Over the course of your MW experience, you will get the chance to teach and reach many different students and have a wealth of experience and insights that will last a lifetime.